andreasohlund/AzureServiceBusDLQ/README.md

 - `0` if messages where moved successfully or if no DLQ messages where found.
 - `1` if DLQ messages failed to be moved

+### Transforms

+The move operation will capture metadata about the DLQ message as application properties.
+The following transformations are available.

+#### Default

+- `x-asb-dlq-source-queue`: Queue name where the message was dead lettered
+- `x-asb-dlq-reason`: Dead letter reason
+- `x-asb-dlq-description`: Dead letter description

+#### NServiceBus

+- `NServiceBus.FailedQ`: Queue name where the message was dead lettered
+- `NServiceBus.ExceptionInfo.ExceptionType`: Dead letter reason
+- `NServiceBus.ExceptionInfo.Message`: Dead letter description